Tax Return Transcript

-Free Online Tax Return or Income Transcript
+Free Online Tax Transcript

-While a transcript is a document that summarizes the information from your tax return, a copy shows your fully completed (inlcuding all forms and schedules), submitted, and accepted tax return.
-If you are not sure whether to obtain a tax return copy or return transcript, you will need to ask the requesting financial institution (e.g. mortgage, loan company, etc.).
+While a transcript is a document that summarizes your tax return, a copy shows your fully completed, submitted, and accepted tax return, including all forms and schedules.
+If you are unsure whether to obtain a tax return copy or return transcript, you will need to ask the requesting financial institution for what they need.

 IRS Transcript Types